meyank-ssh/sova-cli/docs/templates.md

-# Templates Guide
+# Project Templates

-Sova CLI comes with two built-in templates to help you kickstart your projects.
+This document describes the available project templates and their structure in Sova CLI.

-## Available Templates
+## API Template

-### 1. API Template
+The API template creates a Go web service with a clean architecture structure.

-Complete structure for API applications.
+### Directory Structure
 ```
 📦 project/
 ├── cmd/           # Application entry point